eloquentcountenance/eloquentcountenance/README.md

 im not joking

 ok BRUH i just saw 2 ppl trying to copy my mychael DUDE U DONT EVEN KNOW WHO HE IS WAT !?!?
-T_T AND RIGHT IN FRONT OF ME BRUV WUT
+T_T AND RIGHT IN FRONT OF ME BRUV WUT !?? also im umm mostly near the sign above the market Hi guys